-They also specify that virtual currencies can be traded like commodities, where any resulting gains or losses could be considered taxable income or capital.
-You can read about their bulletin (paragraphs 9 - 32) or see this guide to determine which applies to you.
+You can see the "Is it business income or capital gain?" section in the guidance to help determine which treatment applies to you (or check out this guide).
 The difference is that business income is included in taxable income at 100%, whereas capital gains are included in taxable income at 50% (as in the US, charges, fees, and commissions can be deducted).

 Additionally, when you hold specified foreign property greater than CAD 100,000 in value during any time during the year, you are required to fill out a T1135 – Foreign Income Verification Statement.

 The CRA also has a superficial loss rule to prevent taking advantage of capital losses.
 We are working on building this into CoinTracker however would need to be calculated manually for the time being using the Capital Gains CSV CoinTracker provides.

 For airdrops and hard forks, unlike the US where guidance is unclear, in Canada the cost basis is zero for these coins.
 Therefore when the coins are disposed the entire proceeds are considered capital gains (for individuals) or income (for businesses).